zeljkofilipin/filipin.eu/_posts/2021/2021-02-19-deep-work-notifications.md

 # Watch

 You might be surprised to hear that my phone is in silent mode all the time, but I still get notifications.
 I've decided to try out enabling select notifications on my watch.
 I have [Polar Vantage M](https://www.polar.com/en/vantage/m) sports watch that I mostly use to track my running.
 I wouldn't call it a smart watch.
-I doesn't have apps or touch screen.
+I doesn't have apps or touchscreen.
 It connects to my phone via Bluetooth and can notify me (with vibration) if I have a call or a calendar event.
 That turned out to be the best compromise.